frederic-perez/AmE-dictionary/data/dictionary.md

 __pareidolia__ _n_ The perception of a recognizable image or meaningful pattern where none exists or is intended, as the perception of a face in the surface features of the moon.
 __parenthesis__ _n_ In rhetoric, parenthesis is an interruption used for clarity.
 Example: The audience, or at least the paying members of the audience, enjoyed the show.
 __paresthesia__ _n_
-__pariah__ _n_ :six: A social outcast. _Syn_ castaway, leper, untouchable _The rumors of his traitorous actions were enough to make him a pariah among his peers, though nothing was ever proven._
+__pariah__ _n_ :seven: A social outcast. _Syn_ castaway, leper, untouchable _The rumors of his traitorous actions were enough to make him a pariah among his peers, though nothing was ever proven._
 __parietal__ _adj_ _The parietal portion of the skull._
 __paring knife__ _n_
 __paring__ _n_ :two: Something, such as a skin or peel, that has been pared off. _Syn_ shaving, sliver _We do not mourn over the parings of our nails nor the cut locks of our hair, though they were once part of ourselves._